Need for Development of a Climbing Specific Fitness Battery for Youth Climbing Comparable to Other Sport Specific Fitness Batteries

 1. What are the metabolic/energy demands of climbing?

 Metabolic demands are dependent on the types of energy systems that the body uses to participate in activity.
 Depending on the climbing discipline, all three energy systems can be utilized.
-The ATC-CP system is a rapid and short-lasting energy system used during high-intensity activities, such as short hard boulder moves, providing immediate energy through the breakdown of stored ATP and creatine phosphate.
+The ATP-PC system is a rapid and short-lasting energy system used during high-intensity activities, such as short hard boulder moves, providing immediate energy through the breakdown of stored ATP and creatine phosphate.
 The lactic acid/glycolytic system is an energy system that kicks in during moderate to high-intensity exercise when the oxygen supply is limited (more used in sport climbing), producing energy through the breakdown of glucose and the formation of lactic acid as a byproduct.
 The aerobic/oxidative system is the energy system predominantly used during low to moderate-intensity exercises (think multi-pitch or multi-event competitions), relying on the presence of oxygen to efficiently break down carbohydrates, fats, and proteins to produce energy for prolonged periods.

 Biomechanics describes the detailed interaction between an athlete’s muscles, bones, and tendons and what movement is then produced.
 The type of movement as well as the speed of movement around the involved joints are important to consider as well.
 In climbing, the shoulder and hips are often the primary joints to consider – along with their associated prime mover muscles.